INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/10 - XML Meta Language/10 - XML Meta Language.md

 ### Elements and Attributes

-When should I use elements or attributes ?
+When should I use elements or attributes?
 Let's say I want to describe the following information:
 	`A male called Giuseppe Verdi` (good composer)

-I can describe it in three ways:
+Those three different ways are valid:
 ```xml
 <!-- 1 -->
 <person>